The Philippines innovation opportunities

 Overall – ease of doing business

 An important development is that the ease of doing business in the Philippines, as measured by the World Bank Group has fallen from place 99 to place 113 compared to the year prior.
 Regarding the ease of doing business, the Philippines ranks considerably lower than neighbouring countries such as Indonesia, Thailand, Malaysia, and Vietnam.
 In the Philippines, the process of getting construction permits lasts roughly four months, involving 23 procedures according to the World Bank.
 Similarly, registering property takes about 35 days involving nine procedures.
-Furthermore, converting agricultural land for other purpose involves a two-year delay due to Department of Agriculture rules.
+Furthermore, converting agricultural land for other purposes involves a two-year delay due to Department of Agriculture rules.

 Positive developments, however, are also taking place in the Philippines.
 The time to get electricity has been reduced and that paying taxes can now be done through a newly introduced electronic system.